zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 ```

 Call `setEncryptionSecret` to specify an encryption password to enable built-in encryption before joining a channel, otherwise the communication will be unencrypted.
 All users in a channel must set the same encryption password.
 The encryption password is automatically cleared once the user has left the channel.
 If the encryption password is not specified or set to empty, the encryption function will be disabled.

+<div class="alert note">Unity SDK does not have an encryption library by default.</div>

 <table>
 <colgroup>